d-ries/linux-essentials/08_filters/01_course.md

 student@linux-ess:~$ cat example.log | grep -A1 three
 this is line three
 this is line four
-student@linux-ess:~$ cat example.log  | grep -B2 three
+student@linux-ess:~$ cat example.log  | grep -B2 four
-this is line one
 this is line two
 this is line three
+this is line four
 student@linux-ess:~$ cat example.log | grep -C1 three
 this is line two
 this is line three